-- E. The Association and its members shall have the right to use the District email and other electronic communication systems consistent with District policy and state law.
+- E. The Association and its members shall have the right to use the District email and other electronic communication system consistent with District policy and state law.
 Electronic files exist and are subject to public disclosure. - F. The District agrees to furnish the Association all public records pursuant to state law. - G. SEA will be authorized to hold four (4) school/site meetings a year during the thirty (30) minutes before or after the student day. - H. The Association shall have at least thirty (30) minutes on the agenda at the New Employee orientation meetings.
-Association membership forms and related information provided by the Association will be included in all new hire packets. - I. If the District is sponsoring a job or benefit fair, it will make every effort to invite the Association who will have the right to operate its own table or booth to provide information to participants throughout the duration of the event.
-The Association assume any cost for having a booth at the event.
-This provision is not subject to the grievance process. - J. On the first District working day of each month, the District will provide a report of represented employee positions that includes employee name, employee ID, mailing address, hire date, work location, position description, bargaining unit, anticipated salary and work email.
+The Association and the District will work together to assure that the Association placement on the agenda maximizes attendance and possible participation.
+Association membership forms and related information provided by the Association will be included in all new hire packets. - 1.
+The District will collect form all those in attendance employee name, employee ID, mailing address, personal email address, personal phone number, and provide it to the Association. - I. If the District is sponsoring a job or benefit fair, it will make every effort to invite the Association who will have the right to operate its own table or booth to provide information to participants throughout the duration of the event.
+The Association assumes any cost for having a booth at the event.
+This provision is not subject to the grievance process. - J. On the first District working day of each month, the District will provide a report of represented employee positions that includes employee name, employee ID, mailing address, hire date, work location, position description, bargaining unit, anticipated salary, and work email.